writethedocs/www/docs/conf/speaking.md

 * Your talk will be either 20 minutes or 30 minutes.
 You should know which by now; if you're not sure, let us know right away at conf@writethedocs.org.
-* There will be no time for questions immediately following your talk.
+* There will be no time for questions immediately following your talk, plan to use the entire slot.
 * We strongly recommend that you practice your talk, ideally in front of at least one other person.
+* We will have a lapel mic for you, so you don't need to hold one.
+* We will provide adapters for Mac & HDMI computers.

 ### Presentation